Handbook of Committee Charges

 The charge of the Annual Dinner Committee is to:

-1. Contact restaurants for dinner price based on approximately 120 people.
+1. Contact restaurants for dinner price.

 2. Arrange for speaker/entertainment.